SKIP AHEAD TO:

 - How it looks in URL form

-Check to see if your name is available with the search box below.
+Check to see if your domain name is available with the search box below.

 How to Start Your Blog with GoDaddy Website Builder